-The Tactical Model is run one full market cycle beginning October 2007 to calculate Compound Annual Growth Rate (CAGR), Maximum Monthly and Daily Drawdown, and a host of other statistics including monthly and annual returns.
+The Tactical Model is run through two full market cycles to calculate Compound Annual Growth Rate (CAGR), Maximum Monthly and Daily Drawdown, and a number of other statistics including monthly and annual returns.

-By way of benchmarking the full market cycle, the Vanguard Total Bond Market Index Fund, which invests 70% in government bonds and 30% in corporate investment grade bonds, shows a CAGR of 4.0% and a MaxMD of 4.0%.
+By way of benchmarking, the S&P 500 (SPY) shows a CAGR of 5.4% and a MaxMD of 50.8% while the Vanguard Balanced Index Fund, which invests 60% in equities and 40% in investment grade bonds, shows a CAGR of 5.7% and a MaxMD of 32.6%.

 Performance Across Market Conditions